 When is Google Stadia available to play on Android devices?

 Stadia was launched on November 19 officially.
-On launch day, there is support for the Pixel 2 and 2 XL, the Pixel 3 and 3 XL, the Pixel 3a and 3a XL, and the Pixel 4 and 4 XL.
+As of launch day, there was support for the Pixel 2 and 2 XL, the Pixel 3 and 3 XL, the Pixel 3a and 3a XL, and the Pixel 4 and 4 XL.

 Besides Android, how else can you play games on Google Stadia?

 You can play Stadia games on desktops or laptops with a Chrome browser.
 This means Chromebooks, and even Windows-based budget laptop and desktop computers.

 Basically if it’s a PC of some kind and it has a recent version of Chrome, you can play Stadia on it.
 Even on Mac.

 In addition to computers and phones, you can also play Stadia games on Chromecast Ultra.
 Simply plug the device into a TV or monitor with an HDMI port and you’re good to go.
 After you complete the setup of course.
 Stadia also works on Android TV, although you do have to sideload it.

 What are the requirements to play games on Google Stadia?

 Now that the free Base tier of Stadia is available, the requirements for Stadia are that you have a compatible device and the minimum speed for internet.
 You can still be a Pro member if you like, but it’s no longer needed.

 When it comes to controls, you can use the Stadia controller, DualShock 4, Xbox One gamepad, or similar Bluetooth controllers.
 Additionally you can also use a mouse and keyboard if you’re playing on PC.
 If you’re playing through Chromecast Ultra, you will need to use the Stadia controller.